My Last Lesson With Chet

 America’s first television news reporter (he told me he also reported the first remote TV news broadcast from a pier in Brooklyn) passed away on March 22, 2011.

-Chet was a World War II Airman (war correspondent); TV news pioneer; president of the nation's first public relations consulting firm; prolific writer and photographer; and for more than 50 years a pre-eminent innovator and leader in our public relations world.
+Chet was a World War II Airman (journalist); TV news pioneer; president of the nation's first public relations consulting firm; prolific writer and photographer; and for more than 50 years a pre-eminent innovator and leader in our public relations world.

 And he loved his Air Force.
 In 2010 Staff Sgt.
 Vanessa Young captured one of his many stories.